aurickk/AutoForward-Vencord/README.md

 ```
 3. Navigate to the `src` folder in the cloned Vencord repository and create a new folder called `userplugins` if it dosen't already exist.

-3. Download `autoForwad.tsx` from the latest [release](https://github.com/aurickk/AutoForward-Vencord/releases) and move it to the `userplugins` folder.
+3. Download `autoForward.tsx` from the latest [release](https://github.com/aurickk/AutoForward-Vencord/releases) and move it to the `userplugins` folder.

 4. Build Vencord and inject Discord: